ebmdatalab/registry_scrapers_parsers/README.md

 * Some these make use of Selenium and ChromeDriver (at the moment) at a discrete path, not as an environmental PATH variable.
 Make sure to modify to fit your file system and ChromeDriver (or other browser Driver) implementation

 * The strategy for each registry varies considerably based on how they make data available and how easy it is to interact with.
 For some it is simply a matter of downloading and parsing a single XML file, for others it is much more involved.
 Outputs can be ndjson (somtimes in a .csv format though) or a standard CSV with data columns, or some weird mix.
-For some we ony exact fields needed for our current use-case.
+For some we ony extract fields needed for our current use-case.

 * Jupyter notebooks are used for prototyping, development, and testing however the notebooks are shared alongside the paired Jupytext file.